ishaansxna/AI-Powered-Potato-Leaf-Health-Detector/README.md

-# 🌱 AI-Powered Crop Disease Detector 🚀
+# 🌱 AI-Powered Potato Health Detector 🚀

 ## 🌟 Introduction
-Welcome to the **AI-Powered Crop Disease Detector**! 🧠🌿 This project utilizes **Convolutional Neural Networks (CNNs)** to analyze plant leaf images and detect diseases.
-It aims to assist farmers and agricultural experts in identifying crop diseases early and accurately. 🌾🔍
+Welcome to the **AI-Powered Potato Health Detector**! 🧠🌿 This project utilizes **Deep Learning Models** to analyze potato leaf images and detect diseases.
+It aims to assist farmers and agricultural experts in identifying potato diseases early and accurately. 🌾🔍

 ## ✨ Features
-- 📸 **Image-Based Detection** – Upload an image of a leaf, and the model will predict the disease.
+- 📸 **Image-Based Detection** – Upload an image of a potato leaf, and the model will predict its health status.
-- 🏷️ **Multi-Class Classification** – Identifies various crop diseases.
+- 🌂 **Multi-Class Classification** – Identifies various potato diseases.
 - 📊 **Real-Time Predictions** – Provides instant results using a trained deep learning model.
-- 📈 **High Accuracy** – Built using CNN architectures like **VGG16, ResNet50, or MobileNet**.
+- 📈 **High Accuracy** – Built using architectures like **CNN, SVM, and GNN**.
 - 🖥️ **User-Friendly Interface** – (Optional) Deploy using **Flask/FastAPI & Streamlit**.

 ## 🛠️ Tech Stack
 - **Programming Language:** Python 🐍
 - **Deep Learning Framework:** TensorFlow / PyTorch 🧠
 - **Image Processing:** OpenCV 📷
+- **Machine Learning Models:** CNN, SVM, GNN 🧪
 - **Web Framework (Optional):** Flask / FastAPI 🌐
-- **Dataset:** PlantVillage 📊
+- **Dataset:** PlantVillage (Potato Leaves) 📊

-## 📥 Dataset
+## 👅 Dataset
 The dataset should be placed in the specified directory:
 ```
-C:\Users\Ishaan Saxena\Desktop\PlantVillage
+C:\\Users\\Ishaan Saxena\\Desktop\\PotatoDataset
 ```
 Make sure the dataset is structured in the following format:
 ```
-PlantVillage/
+PotatoDataset/
-    ├── Class_1/
+    ├── Healthy/
     │   ├── image1.jpg
     │   ├── image2.jpg
     │   ├── ...
-    ├── Class_2/
-    │   ├── image1.jpg
-    │   ├── image2.jpg
-    │   ├── ...
-    ├── Class_3/
+    ├── Diseased/
     │   ├── image1.jpg
     │   ├── image2.jpg
     │   ├── ...